Third man pleads guilty to role in Shell oil heist

 He later became the captain of vessels including Prime Senator, Prime Splendour and Prime South.

-Quang then called then-chairman of Prime Shipping Corporation Tran Quang Tuan who asked him to follow Mr Quoc Tuan's instructions.
+Quang called then chairman of Prime Shipping Corporation Tran Quang Tuan, who asked him to follow Mr Quoc Tuan's instructions.

 Mr Quang Tuan, Mr Quoc Tuan and Mr Cuong are still at large.